MRPHarris/SampleQueue/README.md

 PCT .dat files now export in the same fashion as ABS files, to their own folder in the file type export sub-directory.

-13/09/21 \| Added an Absorbance data importer, `ABS_read()`, for
+13/09/21 \| Added Absorbance and Percent Transmission data importers, `ABS_read()` and `PCT_read`, for importing ABS and PCT .dat ASCII files.
-importing ABS .dat ASCII files.
-It is a direct modification of staRdom’s absorbance\_read() function, with some adjustments to ensure .dat files are read correctly.
+Both functions are direct modifications of absorbance\_read() from the staRdom package, with some adjustments to ensure .dat files are read correctly.

 ## Planned revisions